NikitaDew/react/src/Assignments/Assignment-9.md

 # when and why to use lazy() in react js

+//Chunking
+// Code Splitting
+//Dynamic Bundling
+//Lazy loading
+//On Demand loading
+//dynamic import
+//Always lozy load on the top not inside the component

 ## Code Splitting

 Bundling is great, but as your app grows, your bundle will grow too.
 Especially if you are including large third-party libraries.
 You need to keep an eye on the code you are including in your bundle so that you don’t accidentally make it so large that your app takes a long time to load.